Third Hour Now up and running on the Rush Limbaugh program.

 And the forest used to be managed by wildfire strikes.

-The second biggest liar in the federal government is Smokey the Bear, who says only you can prepare for 99% of forest fires are caused by lightning strikes.
+The second biggest liar in the federal government is Smokey the Bear, who says only you can prevent wood fires.

 And in the old days, they just burned.

-And I'd like to recommend to all of your readers that a wonderful book on the fires in Yellowstone.
+And I'd like to recommend to all of your readers a wonderful book on the fires in Yellowstone.

 It's called Playing God in Yellowstone.

-It's by an author in Montana, a fellow named Alston Chase, and it is just definitive work on understanding how you can love a resource to death if you approach it emotionally rather than empirically.
+And it is just a definitive work on understanding how you can love a resource to death if you approach it emotionally rather than empirically.

-But what what is their goal then?
+But what is their goal then?

 Number one medical problem was obesity.